Alexandre Arrechea: Early life and education

+Work

 For twelve years, he was a member of the art collective Los Carpinteros, until he left the group in July 2003 to continue his career as a solo artist.
 His public art invites active spectator participation, which enhances the viewer's engagement and reflection.
 The work arises out of human actions and reactions in the face of contemporary versions of the worldview already described by Jeremy Bentham in the 18th century.
 The eye of power watches everything and everyone, and everyone watches everyone else and themselves.